TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ---

 ### Model selection

+We sometimes know from theory what terms should be included in a model, and in this case, we should not reject any of those terms simply because the corresponding coefficient t-test returned a non-significant p-value.
+Nevertheless, there are many times when there is no theory to guide us and we need to empirically determine a good model.
+Deciding which terms to include in the model can be guided by t-tests on individual coefficients, but the effects of multiple testing must be accounted for.

+As we build a model empirically, certain rules of thumb should be kept in mind.
+Usually, lower-order terms should be included if one is including any higher order terms (e.g. polynomial terms or interactions) that encompass the lower order terms.
+For instance, if one wanted to include the polynomial term `I(x^3)` in a model because the corresponding coefficient was significant, we should also include the lower order polynomial terms `I(x^2)`, and `x`, even if the corresponding coefficients are not significant.
+One reason for this is that omitting the lower order terms enforces certain assumptions about the form of the model that we have not established simply by having a coefficient test fail.
+For instance, if the model `y ~ x + I(x^2)` was found to have a significant coefficient test for `I(x^2)`, but not `x`, then we might be tempted to drop `x` from the model.
+However, this would imply that the model curve (a parabola) minimum value MUST be at `x == 0`.
+This would be a strong constraint that is not really warranted just because the coefficient for `x` is not significant.
+This non-significant coefficient test just means we cannot assert that the minimum is not at zero, but that is not the same thing as justification to claim it must be at zero.
+It is better to let the quadratic curve minimum be estimated from the data itself.
+This allows the model to follow the data more closely, while not changing the 'flexibility' and general shape associated with a quadratic model.
+Similary, we normally don't drop an intercept term (the lowest order term in the model) from a model just because the coefficient estimate is not significant, because doing so forces a linear model to pass through the origin.
+Letting the intercept remain, allows the axis intercepts to be fitted from the data without changing the intrinsic flexibility of the shape being modeled.
+On the other hand, sometimes theory suggests that `y == 0` when `x == 0`, or that a minimum of the curve is at `x == 0`.
+For instance, if we were growing trees from seed, it might not be unreasonable to assume that the size at time zero is a minimum or in fact essentially zero.
+In that sort of case you should remove the lower order terms from the model.

+When working with the p-values returned by t-tests on regression coefficients, the context should be reflected upon.
+Sometimes only a **single coefficient is of interest**.
+This is typically true in the case of simple linear regression, since there is only one explanatory variable.
+However, it can also be true in the case of multiple regression.
+Frequently, we are interested in whether one particular variable or interaction term is useful for explaining or predicting the response variable, and we include other predictor variables because we already know they are important.
+For instance, we may be interested in whether there are mortality rate differences between women and men.
+So we may have a categorical variable for `Gender` in our model, but we might also include the continuous variable `Age`, because we already know that mortality rate (e.g. proportion of individuals who die within a year) is strongly associated with `Age`.
+Therefore, we include `Age` because it reduces the sum-of-squared residuals when fitting the data, which in turn reduces the standard error of all the coefficient estimates, which will make our test on the `Gender` coefficient (in this case) more powerful.
+Here, no adjustment of the result from the `Gender` coefficient test is required, since only a single coefficient is of interest (even though `lm()` will return t-test results for the `Age` coefficient as well, it is not of interest to us: `Age` was introduced as a `covariate` to control for a known effect).
+If the `Gender` coefficient is significant, it suggests that `Gender` impacts the mortality rate.
+  A non-significant test on the `Age` coefficient may simply reflect a lack of power due to too small a sample size or too much noise in the data.

+If you wish to **test multiple coefficients** in a single model, you can focus on the corresponding coefficients alone (e.g. you can still exclude tests on variables introduced to reduce standard errors), however you should adjust for multiplicity of coefficient tests you are interested in.
+Whether you use FWER or FDR control will depend on how tolerant you are of false positive or false negative results.
+If the number of hypotheses is relatively small, FWER often makes more sense, while FDR control may make more sense as the number of tests becomes larger.

+If you are trying to **select terms for inclusion** in your model, FWER control should typically be applied when the number of coefficient tests is small, and FDR control used when the number of tests rises.
+When constructing the model, whenever possible (sometimes there are too many models required to make this practical), you should still also take careful account of residual plots as you build the model and especially when evaluating the final model.
+If you are working with a linear model with categorical explanatory variables, if you want to achieve similar interpretability of 'significance' as a **post-hoc test from an ANOVA**, FWER control should be used on the tests of the corresponding coefficients.
+It is curious that most statistics textbook will advise multiple testing control when conducting post-hoc testing after an ANOVA, but rarely mention this advice in the context of what are essentially equivalent tests on coefficients of categorical variables included in a linear regression.

 As you may have noticed, manually building a model requires either a solid theoretically-driven mathematical model as a starting point, or tedious and tricky exploration of the possible